-- Remove the blind plug to connect the cable to the transmitter. - Prepare the cable with an M20 cable gland.
+- Remove the blind plug to connect the cable to the transmitter. - Prepare the cable with a cable gland.

-The used cable has to have a wire cross-section of 0.25...2.5 mm2.
+The used cable has to have a wire cross-section of $0.25...2.5 \ \text{mm}^2$.

-- Push the cable through the cap nut, compression part and basic part of the cable gland. - Insert the cable into the housing of the transmitter. - Screw the sealing ring side of the basic part into the transmitter housing. - Fix the cable gland by screwing the cap nut onto the basic part.
+- Push the cable through the cap nut, compression part and basic part of the cable gland. - Insert the cable into the housing of the transmitter. - Screw the sealing ring side of the basic part into the transmitter housing. - Fix the cable gland by screwing the cap nut onto the basic part. - Connect the cable to the terminals of the transmitter.